ErikBoraHuynh/Homelabs/Active Directory/README.md

 ***

-**13. Windows 10 Client VM: Logging in With Provisioned Active Directory Accounts**
+**13. Windows 10 VM / Client: Logging in With Provisioned Active Directory Accounts**

 I can now simulate logging in as a newly onboarded employee (Their name was included in the names.txt list, and their account was automatically created using the PowerShell provisioning script on the Domain Controller).
 From the Windows 10 client VM, I can now log in as that user on a company-owned device just as it would occur during a real onboarding process.